-I love making these Instant Pot Whole30 ribs because they are fall of the bone tender with the delicious crispy outer layer all in under 45 minutes.
+I love making these Instant Pot pork ribs because they are fall of the bone tender.
+They have a delicious crispy outer layer and can be made in under 45 minutes.

 While I originally made these ribs in our crockpot, I have recently adapted them to meet our Instant Pot needs.
 If you’d like to still cook them in the Instant Pot, go ahead and just switch the cook time to 6-7 hours on low.

 The rest of the instructions will be the same.
 Which cooking method you choose really just depends on if you need this dinner in a snap or you have time to cook low and slow all day.

 Just like our creamy Italian chicken recipe, it works great in both the pressure cooker or the crockpot.

 What do you serve with these Instant Pot pork ribs?

 My friend Erin has a delicious summer corn salad as well over on her blog, Meaningful Eats.
 Chrystal of Gluten-Free Palate also has a yummy recipe for Instant Pot beef short ribs that would be great too if you are looking for something a little different than our ribs.

 Can you use beef ribs instead of pork?

 Absolutely!
 They taste great and are cooked just the same way.